-Claire Shrewsbury, programme area manager for packaging at WRAP said: “It’s hoped that these results [of the technical trial] should provide confidence to the packaging and recycling industry to take on the development using the methodology presented in the report to develop and commercialise a food grade recycling process for post-consumer PP packaging.”
+Claire Shrewsbury, programme area manager for packaging at WRAP said: “It’s hoped that these results should provide confidence to the packaging and recycling industry to take on the development using the methodology presented in the report to develop and commercialise a food grade recycling process for post-consumer PP packaging.”

 Packaging PR and communications experts Pelican welcomed the development.
 “Increasing the amount of recycled content in food packaging is another way of demonstrating the environmental credentials of packaging with cynical consumers,” commented MD Michael Bennett.

 Pelican Communications are specialists in the environment, food and drink, outdoor and leisure and packaging sectors and offer a range of services such as media relations, brand management, event management and people development.
 Contact us for marketing and communications expertise.